muralidharanv84/aqi-web/docs/design.md

 - Make **current AQI** instantly understandable
 - Follow **US AQI standards** for categorization and color
 - Support **multiple devices**
+- Be fully usable on mobile, tablet, and desktop from day one
 - Render timestamps in **browser timezone**
 - Provide **powerful historical charts** without overwhelming the MVP
 - Remain **100% static** (no SSR, no server dependencies)